 When you finally finish the project, you go to copy the file onto a DVD and—what the?—a strange message pops up.

-“Unfortunately, the files on this computer have been encrypted.
-You have 96 hours to submit payment to receive the encryption key, otherwise your files will be permanently destroyed.”
+“The files on this computer have been encrypted.
+You have 96 hours to submit payment, otherwise your files will be permanently destroyed.”

 You’ve been hit with ransomware.